panzerdp/dmitripavlutin.com/content/posts/165-vue-next-tick/index.md

 Open the demo and click a few times the *Insert/Remove* button.
 You'd see that `content` (the reference that contains the `<div>` element) is `null` or contains an element in exact correspondence with `show` value.

-Also, `nextTick(callback)` executes the `callback` when all child components updates have been submitted to DOM.
+Also, `nextTick(callback)` executes the `callback` when all children components updates have been submitted to DOM.

-There's also `this.$nextTick(callback)` available on the component instance, which you might find useful in case of options API.
+There's also `this.$nextTick(callback)` available on the component instance, which you might find useful in the case of options API.

 ## 2. nextTick() with async/await